MatejKoplan/flats_spider/README.md

 ## 6. Database Shouldn't Be Exposed Outside of Docker Network
 I left the port exposed to the outside for development purposes.
 This is a bad security practice; all services should be as closed off as possible, to reduce exposure to malicious actors.

+## 7. Pagination & better requests
+Loading all items at once can be taxing on the user's system and our service.
+It's better to introduce pagination when the number of items can get significant.

+## 8. Additional development services
+It's important to make development easier.
+To help with database management, debugging data insertion etc., I also added a service Adminer.
+It exposes the database via localhost:8000.

+## 9. And many more,
+but this document is already long enough.

 # Development
 1. Create a venv (PyCharm CTRL+SHIFT+A -> select Python interpreter -> follow the setup for a new venv).